Ho‘ohana Hou (To Use Again) – 100% Reusable Bags

-Now that the County’s plastic bag reduction ordinance** is in effect, it is time to ask ourselves, what small steps can each of us take to better our environment?
-It’s simple: Ho`ohana Hou, To use again.
+Since the 2014 Hawai‘i County plastic bag reduction ordinance*, we ask ourselves, what small steps can each of us take to better our environment?
+It’s simple: Ho‘ohana Hou, to use again.

 Since January 17, 2014, all of our stores no longer offer single-use plastic bags at the checkout.
 Customers are charged a 5¢ fee (plus tax) for every large paper bag used.

 To get your bag deposit back, simply bring your used plastic or paper bags back to the store and we issue a credit for every bag we re-use to pack your new purchases.
-You can also bring reusable bags, or even bags (paper or plastic) from other stores, and you will receive 3¢ credit for any small plastic bags (with handles) and 5¢ credit for every large plastic, paper, or reusable bags used to pack your purchases.
+You can also bring reusable bags, or even bags (paper or plastic) from other stores, and you will receive 3¢ credit for any small plastic bags (with handles), paper, or reusable bags and 5¢ credit for every large plastic, paper, or reusable bags used to pack your purchases.

 Our Other Environmental Initiatives